At a glance

 «What's Aargau got to do with tourism?» some people might think.
 Many Swiss people associate motorways and agglomerations with this region.
 But on this page we show you that the region west of Zurich has much more to offer.

 Aargau is often referred to as the moated castle of Switzerland.
 No wonder, since the canton has numerous lakes and rivers.
 Did you know that four of the longest Swiss rivers flow through the Aargau?
 Apart from the Rhine, which forms the border between Aargau and Germany, these are the Aare, the Reuss and the Limmat.
+Here you will find some of the best hotels in Switzerland.

 In the region of Brugg/Windisch, Gebenstorf/Turgi and Untersiggenthal/Stilli, these three rivers flow together, only to join the Rhine a few kilometres further on - after the Klingnau reservoir.
 The idyllic landscape where the Aare, Reuss and Limmat rivers meet is called a moated castle.
 Occasionally, however, the whole canton is given this name because it is rich in water.
 The Hallwilersee is particularly popular for day trips.
 But more on this below.